dagster-io/dagster/docs/sections/learn/tutorial/inputs.rst

 Dagster provides the ability to stub inputs to solids that aren't satisfied by the pipeline topology as part of its flexible configuration facility.
-We can specify config for a pipeline execution regardless of which modality we use to execute the pipline -- the Python API, the Dagit GUI, or the command line.
+We can specify config for a pipeline execution regardless of which modality we use to execute the pipeline -- the Python API, the Dagit GUI, or the command line.